Lukas2020-code/bmi_calculator/README.md

 ### Existing Features
 - Calculate User Age
-    - This function calculate user age and store it in the workseet
+    - This function calculate user age usig datetime library

  - Calculate BMI
-    - This function calculate user BMI
+    - This function calculate user BMI in metric system
-    - User's provide the weight and height through the questions they have to answer
+    - User's provide the weight and height through the questions they have to answer at the beggining of the application

   - Display result to the user
     - User get a calculated result of BMI
     - User also get a short message from the program acording to the BMI result

-   - Updating the API
+   - Save data to the API
-    - Store the user information in Google Sheets
+    - Store the user information in Google Sheets API

  ### Future Features

 - The login and password screen could be created for users and after when they login they will be able to see the last calculations.
-- Time stamp could be also added for the user's so when they come back they could see when was the last time they check their BMI
+- Time stamp could be also added for the user's so they know when was the last time they checked their BMI
 - All the infromation could be transfer from wordsheet to a database
 - Site owner could create a report about how many people take it the calculation of BMI, what's the average user age and etc.
-- The program could create a report for the user's about they historical BMI
+- The program could create a report for the user's about they historical BMI values

 ## Data Model